Devon: Deformable Volume Network for Learning Optical Flow: Introduction

 \section{Introduction}

-Optical flow estimation is the problem of finding pixel motions between two images.
-It is a classic computer vision problem and has been studied for more than 30 years.
-Since Horn and Schunck's variational method \cite{horn1981determining}, a large number of optical flow algorithms \cite{beauchemin1995computation,fleet2006optical,fortun2015optical} has been developed.
+Optical flow estimation is the problem of finding pixel-wise motions between consecutive images.
+It is a classic problem in computer vision and has been studied for more than 30 years.
+Since Horn and Schunck's variational method~\cite{horn1981determining}, a large number of optical flow algorithms~\cite{beauchemin1995computation,fleet2006optical,fortun2015optical} has been developed.
 Nevertheless, the problem of estimating optical flow is not yet solved.
 One can even claim that we still do not have a practical algorithm which is fast, robust and accurate for real-world images.

-Recently, learning optical flow with neural networks has shown great promises \cite{fischer2015flownet,ilg2016flownet,ranjan2016optical,sun2017pwc,teney2016learning,thewlis2016fully}.
-With graphics engines, large scale datasets with synthetic images and ground-truth optical flow are generated \cite{butler2012naturalistic,fischer2015flownet,mayer2016large}, which enables end-to-end learning optical flow.
-We note that while training images are synthetic, neural networks seem to generalize well on real-world images \cite{ilg2016flownet}.
-Compared to classic methods, the neural network approaches have the advantage of offering robust features and fast inference.
-For example, models in \cite{ilg2016flownet} have a running speed from 8-140fps and accuracy competitive with the state-of-the-art methods.
+Recently, supervised learning of optical flow with neural networks has shown great promises~\cite{fischer2015flownet,ilg2016flownet,ranjan2016optical,teney2016learning,thewlis2016fully,sun2017pwc,hui2018liteflownet}.
+By making use of graphics engines, large scale datasets with synthetic images and ground-truth optical flow can be generated~\cite{butler2012naturalistic,fischer2015flownet,mayer2016large}, which in return enable us to learn optical flow in an end-to-end manner.
+We note that while the training images are synthetic, neural networks seem to generalize reasonably well on real-world images ~\cite{mayer2018makes}.
+Compared to classical methods, the neural network approaches have the advantage of offering robust features and fast inference~\cite{fischer2015flownet,ilg2016flownet,sun2017pwc,hui2018liteflownet}.

 One of the major difficulties in estimating optical flow is large displacements.
-Learning optical flow with large displacements cannot be achieved by traditional Convolutional Neural Networks (CNNs).
-This is due to the fact that CNNs make use of small filters.
-Obviously, one cannot afford to increase filter sizes na\"ively to cover large displacements, as the number of parameters and the computational cost both increase drastically.
+Learning optical flow with large displacements cannot be achieved by Convolutional Neural Networks (CNNs) with only standard convolution operations.
+This is due to the fact that CNNs make use of small filters (sizes are rarely larger than $11\times 11$).
+One cannot afford to increase filter sizes na\"ively to cover large displacements, as the number of parameters and the computational cost both increase drastically.